oceanprotocol/ocean.py/READMEs/df.md

 ## 7. Repeat steps 1-6, for Eth mainnet

+First, you'll need to set up remotely.
+This will be like [setup-remote.md](setup-remote.md), but for Eth mainnet.

 We leave this as an exercise to the reader:)

-Here's a hint to get started: initial setup is like the [simple-remote flow](simple-remote.md).

 Happy Data Farming!